PlanktoScope/PlanktoScope/docs/assembly_guide.md

 ![Step31](assembly_guide/pictures/1.webp)

-You can now plug the machine in and test it.
-If you have choose the Expert's path, now is a good time to [finish setting up your machine](expert_setup.md).
+You can now plug the machine and test it.
+If you have choose the Expert's path, now it's a good time to [finish setting up your machine](expert_setup.md).

 ## Step 32: Read the getting started guide
 [A guide to get started with your machine use is available!](getting_started.md)